RefiPeretz/NetworkInfinibandWorkshop/README.md

-# H_CCW17
+#Workshop in communication networks in Hebrew university of jerusalem 2017
-Exercises from Hebrew U Workshop in communication networks
+EX1 - See ex1.pdf for ex. instructions.

 Files:
 Stream.cpp/.hpp - Socket wrapper class